calmm-js/kefir.atom/README.md

 The lenses are treated as a path of
 [partial lenses](https://github.com/calmm-js/partial.lenses/).
-In fact, one of key ideas that makes lensed atoms possible is the composability properties of partial lenses.
+In fact, one of key ideas that makes lensed atoms possible is the compositionality of partial lenses.
 See the equations here:
 [`L.compose`](https://github.com/calmm-js/partial.lenses#lcomposels).
 Those
 equations make it possible not just to create lenses via composition (left hand sides of equations), but also to create paths of lensed atoms (right hand sides